wkhere/stackless/Doc/library/functions.rst

 .. function:: super([type[, object-or-type]])

-   ..
-XXX updated as per http://www.artima.com/weblogs/viewpost.jsp?thread=208549 but needs checking

-   Return a "super" object that acts like the superclass of *type*.
+   Return a *super* object that acts as a proxy to superclasses of *type*.

    If the second argument is omitted the super object returned is unbound.
 If the second argument is an object, ``isinstance(obj, type)`` must be true.
 If